-- 1 Log in to the Sentinel Web console.
+- 1 Log in to the Sentinel Main interface.

 - 2 Click Routing > Alert Routing Rules.

 - 3 Perform either of the following:

-- Drag the alert routing rule to the desired position in the ordered list.
+- · Drag the alert routing rule to the desired position in the ordered list.

 - Click Reorder, specify the desired position in the ordered list, and click Save.

-22.5.2 Configuring Alert Retention Policies
+Configuring Alert Retention Policies